MRASL/documentation/UAV/AscTec/Pelican/tutorials.md

 To fly by using ROS a [framework](https://github.com/ethz-asl/asctec_mav_framework) is made available by the ASL of the ETH Zurich.
 The interface package will be the one interresting us the most.
 It will communicate to the HLP the data from the VICON by subscribing to different ROS topics.

-They also adapted the firmware to update datas received by ROS
+They also adapted the firmware to update datas received by ROS.

 **TODO**

 **Instruction and dependences to install are given but updates and other dependences not specified may be required.**

-Note : if the compilation fail for "mav_msgs/RollPitchYawrateThrust.h: No such file or directory" add to your sources _[\_mav\_\_comm](https://github.com/ethz-asl/mav_comm)
+Note : if the compilation fail for "mav_msgs/RollPitchYawrateThrust.h: No such file or directory" add to your sources _[mav\_comm](https://github.com/ethz-asl/mav_comm)

 ## Compile and transfer